tayruxin/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

     2. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted company shown in the message box.

     3. Test case: `delete 0`<br>
        Expected: No company is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the message box.

     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-2. _{ more test cases …​ }_
+2. Deleting a company when some companies are being shown
+    1. Prerequisites: Filter the list of companies by their application status (eg. Pending Application) using the `filter s/pa` command.
+At least one company in the filtered list.
+    2. Test case: `delete 1`<br>
+       Expected: First company in the filtered list is deleted from the list.
+Details of the deleted company shown in the message box.
+    3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Viewing a Company

+1. Viewing a company while all the companies are being shown
+    1. Prerequisites: List all companies using the `list` command.
+Multiple companies in the list.
+    2. Test case: `view 1`<br>
+       Expected: First company is shown in the company detail panel.
+    3. Test case: `view 0`<br>
+       Expected: No company is shown in the company detail panel.
+Error details shown in the message box.
+    4. Other incorrect view commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Saving Data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data file

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-2. _{ more test cases …​ }_
+    1. Prerequisites: Delete the data file named `companydata.json` from the data folder.
+    2. Test case: Launch the app.<br>
+       Expected: A new data file is created with the sample data.

+2. Dealing with corrupted data file
+    1. Prerequisites: Corrupt the data file named `companydata.json` in the data folder by deleting the first four lines of the file.
+    2. Test case: Launch the app.<br>
+       Expected: The company list panel should be empty with an error message being logged in the terminal.

 ## **Appendix D: Effort**